fleschutz/LSS/README.md

 🔧 Installation
 ----------------
 Just a **C/C++ compiler** is needed.
-Download und unzip the code (see green button) or execute: `git clone https://github.com/fleschutz/LSS`.
-Then execute in a terminal window:
+Download und unzip the code (see green button) or execute: `git clone https://github.com/fleschutz/LSS`, then execute in a terminal window:
 ```
 $ gcc -O3 -fopenmp main.c     (when using the GCC compiler)
 $ clang -O3 -fopenmp main.c   (when using the CLANG compiler)